The OM CORR

-The OM CORR wasn't always a separate chess database until about 5 years ago when the need from correspondence chess players clearly stood out.
-With 1,7 million games, it is the ICCF and generally correspondence games best chess database.
+The OM CORR (short for correspondence) wasn't always a separate chess database until about 10 years ago when the need from correspondence chess players stood out.
+With 1,9 million games, it is the ICCF and generally correspondence games best chess database.
 Mainly used by the correspondence chess players, the OM CORR shows true power when helping the chess masters to analyze their openings or middle game.
 The ICCF is the largest correspondence chess federation and Opening Master is a proud chess database sponsor.
-Whether you are amateur, beginner or professional correspondence player you need FIVE things : 1) your own brain, 2) powerful multi-core computer with large build in memory, super fast SSD flash disks, 3) powerful engine such as Houdini 4) chess database program such as Chess Base or Chess Assistant and 5) powerful chess database such as OM CORR.

-Part of OM CORR is specific OM TOP CORR 2015.CTG.
-A library, which holds games of top correspondence players with ELO higher than 2300 for last 5 years.
+Part of OM CORR is specific OM TOP CORR.CTG.
+A library, which holds games of top correspondence players with ELO higher than 2300 for the last 5 years.
 You know better the theory these days evolves fast and furious.
-If you want to be successful at correspondence game, you have to try to reach advantage already at the opening.
-Otherwise it is proven very difficult to win against a player who also uses strong computer chess programs.
+If you want to be successful at the correspondence game, you have to try to reach advantage already at the opening.
+Otherwise, it is proven very difficult to win against a player who also uses strong computer chess programs.

-What is better than looking at the openings played by world's best correspondence players.
+What is better than looking at the openings played by the world's best correspondence chess players.
 Look if they use your favorite variation or how they are successful with different openings.
-The library is with format CTG so you can view it with Chess Base program.
+The library is in format CTG so you can view it with the Chessbase program.

 Some interesting facts about the tree:

-White most frequent move is 1 e4 with success rate 55,5%.
-Right after that is 1 d4 with success rate 55%.
+White most frequent move is 1 e4 with a success rate 55,5%.
+Right after that is 1 d4 with a success rate of 55%.
 One of the most frequent opening is variation of Najdorf Sicilian with move 6.
 H4 with success rate 57,3%.
-When playing black, a good path to keep up, is to play Berlin defense in Spanish game with white being successful only 52,7%.
+When playing black, a good path to keep up is to play Berlin defense in a Spanish game with white being successful only 52,7%.
 In closed games, the white gets biggest trauma from playing Slav Defense.

 See all details in our new product.